dankelley/diary/README-developer.rst

-**Reminder** After uploading, be sure to increment the version number (a) in line 4 of setup.py, (b) in the present file and (c) in nota/notaclass.py where self.appversion is define.
+**Reminder** After uploading, be sure to increment the version number (a) in line 4 of setup.py, (b) in the present file and (c) in diary/diaryclass.py where self.appversion is define.
 Then add a blank entry for this new version, in README.rst.

-Suggested aliases for nota
+Suggested aliases for diary
 --------------------------

 The developer uses the following, so that ``n`` runs the packaged version and